jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 For day-to-day use I chose the [Yubikey Neo](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/).
 I've LOVED the Yubikey product line for years because they are clver, small, versatile, and indestructible.
 I bought mine from [Amazon for $60](http://www.amazon.ca/dp/B00LX8KZZ8).
 They support various OTP schemes, OpenPGP smart card, and Fido U2F.
 The downside is that there is no on-device PIN entry mechanism so you rely on a software PIN which is susceptible to key logging.
 Another potential downside is that the NEO only supports 2048-bit RSA keys although those are [still acceptably strong](https://www.digicert.com/TimeTravel/math.htm).

 Another option is to buy a dedicated [OpenPGP smart card](http://g10code.com/p-card.html) from [Kernel Concepts](http://shop.kernelconcepts.de/).
 The advantage here is that you have the option of using a smart card reader with a hardware keypad which mitigates much of the PIN key logging issue the NEO is susceptible to.
 The OpenPGP Smart Card V2.1 also supports 4096-bit RSA keys.
+Unfortunately this card also requires an additional driver on Windows where the NEO doesn't.

 Other than a few Yubikey specific setup steps (below) the process for both devices is the same.